-For activity driven organizations, it’s just Processes and Initiatives, which are both output-goals.
-Their employees go to work every day and start executing the tasks that the organization deems necessary to maintain the status quo and to advance towards their Mission & Vision.
+For activity-driven organizations, it’s just Processes and Initiatives, which are both output- or activity-driven goals.
+Their employees go to work every day and start executing the tasks that the organization deems necessary to maintain the status quo and to advance towards their mission & vision.

-Results driven businesses take a different approach.
-Firstly, they consider their activities (i.e. Processes and Initiatives) to be a means to and end, and they focus instead on the results that these activities are supposed to deliver.
+Results-driven businesses take a different approach.
+Firstly, they consider their activities (i.e. Processes and Initiatives) to be a means to and end.
+Instead, they focus on the results that these activities are supposed to deliver.

-Secondly, they regularly look at the bigger picture and review what their business as usual should be, and what advancements they need to make, in order to realize their Mission & Vision.
+Secondly, they regularly look at the bigger picture and review what their business-as-usual should be, and what advancements they need to make, in order to realize their ultimate goal.

-They use KPIs, Key Performance Indicators, both to define what business as usual is critical, as well as to measure how their business as usual is performing.
+They use KPIs, Key Performance Indicators, both to define what business as usual is critical, as well as to measure how that business-as-usual is performing.